 Meet the brains behind the TSA's wildly successful Instagram account.

 With more than 771.5 million people passing through security checkpoints at our nation’s airports in 2017 and a summer travel season expected to be the busiest ever, the Transportation Security Administration more than has its hands full.
 After a record number of firearms were discovered in carry-on bags around the country last year, the TSA rolled out more stringent screening procedures in April, but that hasn’t stopped the clueless and the crafty alike from attempting to bring some truly inappropriate things on board.
-From swords and throwing stars to guns and grenades, the most jaw-dropping discoveries are documented on the administration’s Webby Award-winning Instagram account, an often hilarious (see: Darth Vader interacting with an explosives detection dog, posted on Star Wars Day (May the 4th), or a microwave full of weed, posted on 4/20), always enlightening feed run by TSA social media lead Bob Burns.
+From swords and throwing stars to guns and grenades, the most jaw-dropping discoveries are documented on the administration’s Webby Award-winning Instagram account, an often hilarious (see: Darth Vader interacting with an explosives detection dog, posted for Star Wars Day on May the 4th, or a microwave full of weed, posted on 4/20), always enlightening feed run by TSA social media lead Bob Burns.
 “We're not in the entertainment business, but I'm allowed to be funny because that's what gets people to come back,” Burns says.
 “If you look at our posts, you'll notice the first half of it may be tongue-in-cheek, and then the second half is more straightforward policy and procedure.”

 Fans of the page have become accustomed to seeing weapons of all sorts in their timelines, from swords concealed in canes to stuffed animals smuggling knives to brass knuckles, live (and replica) grenades, and, of course, guns, guns, guns.
 Attempting to bring restricted items on your flight can result in hefty fines and even jail time, but those deterrents don't seem to have done much to stem the tide.
 Burns, who started as a security screener at the Cincinnati/Northern Kentucky International Airport in 2002, has pretty much seen it all, but even his mind boggles at some of the items people have tried to sneak through.
 “I always tell myself I'm not going to be shocked by anything else, but sometimes you see things and you just don’t understand.
 For example, I'm looking at a picture right now of an umbrella that someone took the time to take a tube, put a pocket knife in it, and zip-tie it to the inside of an umbrella to try to sneak their knife through, when they could have just put it in a check bag or mailed it to themselves or whatever they had to do if they wanted to have it at their destination.
 The question that always goes through my mind is when I see these things is, ‘Why?’”

 The majority of the time, though, Burns is willing to give travelers the benefit of the doubt.
 “In a lot of cases, people aren't really thinking.
-Maybe this is the first time they’ve flown in 15 to 20 years and they're not in tune with airport security,” he says.
+Maybe this is the first time they’ve flown in 15 to 20 years, and they're not in tune with airport security,” he says.
 “They don’t have ill intent.
 Clearly if they knew it was going to hold them up or slow them down, they wouldn't pack it.
 I think in most cases, people just aren't aware of the procedures, which is one of the reasons we like to share a lot of this stuff.”
-We got the man behind the account on the phone to give us a quick rundown of some of his favorite posts; read on for his picks.
+We got the man behind the account to give us a quick rundown of some of his favorite posts; read on for his picks.

 1. Unwieldy Weapons